ChainSafe/web3.unity/CONTRIBUTION.md

 1. **Fork the Repository**: Start by forking the [web3.unity repository](https://github.com/ChainSafe/web3.unity) on GitHub.
 2. **Clone the Fork**: Next, clone your forked repository to your local machine.

-### Forking The Repository
+### Forking the Repository

-If you're unfamiliar with Forking, here is a quick guide how to fork our repo:
+If you're unfamiliar with Forking, here is a quick guide on how to fork our repo:

 1. Go to the [web3.unity repository](https://github.com/ChainSafe/web3.unity) on GitHub.
 2. Click the "Fork" button in the top-right corner of the page.